Biosafety Cabinets: good practices#

 If you have any issue with a BSC, please send a ticket to the Support Team.

-If you are not sure a BSC is the right hood to use for your experiment, please check the How To Card related to the different types of hoods or contact the LCSB safety officer.
+If you are not sure a BSC is the right hood to use for your experiment, please check the How-to Card related to the different types of hoods or contact the LCSB safety officer.

 Recommendations#

 Be aware that UV-lights act only on surfaces exposed to them, the surfaces in the shadow are not disinfected and a chemical disinfection is still necessary after a UV decontamination.
-UV lights are damaging plastic material and gives a false feeling of disinfection while not being 100% efficient.
-Because of this, we do not recommend the usage of UV lights and advise to prefer the usage of disinfectant.
+UV lights are damaging plastic material and give a false feeling of disinfection while not being 100% efficient.
+Because of this, we do not recommend the usage of UV lights and advise to prefer the usage of disinfectants.

-- The BSC should be empty when you start working.
+The BSC should be empty when you start working.
 If material is stored inside the BSC (for instance micropipettes), they must be disinfected when you switch on the BSC.

-Plan your work : set up workspace in a direction from clean to dirty.
+Plan your work: set up workspace in a direction from clean to dirty.

 Never cover the front or rear grids with any material, even temporarily.